 Normal if 3-Month-Old Baby Cries When Held by Others?

-Actually, although it may seem early that a 3-month-old baby cries when held by others, I don’t think you should worry at all.
+Although it may seem early that a 3-month-old baby cries when held by others, I don’t think you should worry.
 The other side of the coin is that your baby has really bonded with her nearest family, which is the far more important development aspect.

-Just like you write, stranger anxiety is usually mentioned to occur from around 6 months and up.
+As you write, stranger anxiety usually starts to occur from around 6 months.
 However, it does occur at 4 months too.

-But if you think about it, many babies will not accept to be held by anyone but mom when they are newborn – not even their dad!
-And they won’t sleep anywhen but it mom’s arms.
+But if you think about it, many babies will not accept being held by anyone but their mom when they are newborns – not even their dad!
+And they won’t sleep anywhere but in Mom’s arms.

 Your daughter might have expanded this world to her nearest family, as you write, but not further than that.
 And this is all good!

 Maybe your baby will outgrow this behavior quickly, or maybe not.
 Some babies are more sensitive than others, and it really doesn’t say much about how social she will be in the future.